apache/www-site/content/dev/pmc.md

 #### Updating LDAP group membership using Whimsy Roster  {#SVNWhimsy}

-PMC Chairs (only) may use the [Whimsy roster](https://whimsy.apache.org/roster/committee/) tool, navigate to the committee, and either double click on the person or the plus sign to modify or add a person.
+PMC Chairs may use the [Whimsy roster](https://whimsy.apache.org/roster/committee/) tool, navigate to the committee, and either double click on the person or the plus sign to modify or add a person.

 #### How to grant karma to incubator podling committers  {#karma-podling}

-Podling authorization is managed using LDAP groups, just like PMCs - please use [Whimsy Roster tool to update](#SVNWhimsy).
+Podling authorization is managed using LDAP groups, just like PMCs - use the [Whimsy Roster tool](#SVNWhimsy).

 #### How To grant karma to someone who already has an Apache account  {#karma}

-In this case, **please contact your PMC first**.
+In this case, **contact your PMC first**.
 All PMC chairs can give an existing Apache ID access to their project's repositories.
-See [how-to above](#SVNaccess).
+See [how-to](#SVNaccess) above.
 For podlings, the PMC is the Incubator.

 Chairs may use [Whimsy's roster tool](#SVNWhimsy) to modify their project membership lists.